miso-lims/walkthroughs/2-0-samples.md

     1. _Tissue Type_: `R (Reference or non-tumour, non-diseased tissue sample)`
     1. _Times Received_: `1`
     1. _Tube Number_: `1`
-    1. _Lab_: Select `BioBank (University Health Network)` from the dropdown.
     1. _Secondary ID_: `BioBankID 1`.
 This is the Biobank ID or Tube ID.
 It may also be left blank.
     1. _Material_: Select any from the drop-down.
     1. _QC Status_: select `Ready` from the drop down.
 1. At the upper right hand side, click _Save_.